Electricity Act 1947

 The Electricity Act 1947 (10 & 11 Geo.
 6. c.
-54) was an act of the Parliament of the United Kingdom which nationalised, or bought into state control, the electricity supply industry in Great Britain.
+54) is an act of the Parliament of the United Kingdom which nationalised, or bought into state control, the electricity supply industry in Great Britain.
 It established a central authority called the British Electricity Authority (BEA) to own and operate all public electricity generation and transmission facilities and created 14 area electricity boards with a duty to acquire bulk supplies of electricity from the central authority and to distribute and sell electricity economically and efficiently to industrial, commercial and domestic consumers.
 It vested 505 separate local authority and company owned electricity undertakings in the BEA with effect from 1 April 1948.
-The Electricity Act 1947 is one of a number of acts promulgated by the post-war Labour government to nationalise elements of the UK's industrial infrastructure; other acts include the Coal Industry Nationalisation Act 1946; Transport Act 1947 (railways and long-distance road haulage); Gas Act 1948; and Iron and Steel Act 1949.
+The Electricity Act 1947 is one of a number of acts promulgated by the post-war Labour government to nationalise elements of the UK's industrial infrastructure; other acts include the Coal Industry Nationalisation Act 1946 (9 & 10 Geo.
+6. c.
+59; Transport Act 1947 (10 & 11 Geo.
+6. c.
+49) (railways and long-distance road haulage); Gas Act 1948 (10 & 11 Geo.
+6. c.
+54); and Iron and Steel Act 1949 (12, 13 & 14 Geo.
+6. c.
+72).